Early Childhood Access Consortium for Equity (ECACE) Scholarship for the BA Human Development & Learning Program

 - be currently working or have worked in the Early Childhood field.
 This includes family child care and center-based care settings that serve children from birth to age 5, in roles such as teachers, assistant teachers, directors, family child care providers and assistants.
 Applicants must provide documentation confirming their membership in the Gateways to Opportunity® Registry.

-- be at the junior level standing or above as a transfer student, and/or hold a relevant associate’s degree, such as Associate of Applied Science, Associate of Arts, or Associate of Science degree focused in early childhood education.
+- be at the junior level standing or above, and/or hold a relevant associate’s degree, such as Associate of Applied Science, Associate of Arts, or Associate of Science degree focused in early childhood education.

 - submit the Early Childhood Access Consortium for Equity Scholarship Program application